noblelibraries/ListMaker/README.md

 ### PHP files

 activateLists.php
-  Purpose: Called from edit_scheduled.php to turn on or off a scheduled list.
+* Called from edit_scheduled.php to turn on or off a scheduled list.
-  NOBLE custom: updates custom noble.scheduled lists table
+* NOBLE custom: updates custom noble.scheduled lists table

 add_scheduled_report.php
-  Purpose: Interpret all the data to create list via ajax params.
+* Interpret all the data to create list via ajax params.
 Create the structure to enter in the database to be properly run.
-  NOBLE custom:
-    *Adds lists to custom DB tables
-    *emails creation of scheduled list
+* NOBLE custom: Adds lists to custom DB tables, emails creation of scheduled list
-  Libraries Used:  PHPMailer
+* Libraries Used:  PHPMailer

 BibList.php
-  Class: BibList - contains all the records and statistics  needed for output Has array of MutipleCopyBib objects - used in HTML and Bib sheet Has array of LibBopyList objects - used in spreadsheets Had array of BibRecs for online records
+* Class: BibList - contains all the records and statistics  needed for output
+   * Has array of MutipleCopyBib objects - used in HTML and Bib sheet
+   * Has array of LibBopyList objects - used in spreadsheets
+   * Had array of BibRecs for online records
-  Statistical data.
+   * Statistical data
-  Sorting functions for different output sorts
+   * Sorting functions for different output sorts
-  NOBLE Custom:
-    *Hard coded “NOBLE” as constoria name
+* NOBLE Custom: Hard coded “NOBLE” as constoria name

 BibRec.php
-  Classes:
+* Classes:
-    BibRec -  all data associated with a bib record MutipleCopyBib  - extends BibRec - Used for HTML and Bib Sheet Bib with all copies for system attached
+   * BibRec - all data associated with a bib record
+   * MutipleCopyBib  - extends BibRec - Used for HTML and Bib Sheet
+      * Bib with all copies for system attached
-      Has array of CopyList - one list for each branch Keeps statistical totals by system
+      * Has array of CopyList - one list for each branch
+      * Keeps statistical totals by system
-    OneCopyBib - extends BibRec - used for Spreadsheet and ungrouped HTML Bib with only one copy
+   * OneCopyBib - extends BibRec - used for Spreadsheet and ungrouped HTML
-  NOBLE Custom:
+      * Bib with only one copy
-    *Hard coded link and cover image paths
+* NOBLE Custom: Hard coded link and cover image paths

 configureHTML.php
   Purpose: Custom form to configure output written in HTML format